 Enable Free Membership Option

-For now, lets enable a free membership option on your site (you can disable it anytime if you want to).
+For now, let’s enable the free membership option on your site so you can explore how it works.
+You can disable it at any time if needed.

 Check the “Enable Free Membership” checkbox and fill in the free membership level ID field (in my case the free level ID is 2).
 You can find the level ID in the “Membership Level” menu.